simon387/notes/javascript/angular/README.md

 ```
 ## enabling style override of external component

-for example ones from primeng
+for example ones from primeng.

+IMHO is bad to use, maybe your application design is not very good

 ```typescript
 @Component({